Website Page

 Conformance checking

 Conformance checking is about checking that the executions of a business process recorded in an event log abide to a prescribed or expected process behavior.
-The input of conformance checking is either a set of compliance rules or a prescribed process model.
+The input of conformance checking can either be a set of compliance rules (called the rule-based approach) or a prescribed process model (called the model-based approach).
 The output is a list of violations of the compliance rules or a list of deviations with respect to the process model.

-The following video demonstrates how to check compliance with business rules in Apromore:
+The following video demonstrates how to use the rule-based approach for conformance checking in Apromore.

 Conformance Checking in Apromore